 In this Article

-1. Effects On Physical Health
+1. Effects on Your Physical Health

 - Your normal period will resume 3-6 weeks after the miscarriage, depending on your menstrual cycle.

-2. Effects On Emotional Health
+2. Effects on Your Emotional Health

 1. Physical Recovery

 After a miscarriage, you will experience cramps, pain, and bleeding up to 2 weeks.
 Here are some tips that will help you recover physically.

 - Take Rest: You need time to heal as you have gone through a traumatising experience.
 So give yourself ample time to rest as much as you can.
 Drink warm milk if you are unable to fall asleep at night.
 You can also do some light exercises.
 This will help you sleep better.

 - Take Medication: You will experience some degree of pain after your miscarriage.
 You can take painkiller tablets, but consult a doctor before taking them.
 If the pain does not go away but only increases, then you should definitely see your doctor.

 - Try Hot or Cold Compress: Many women get bad headaches post a miscarriage.
 You can soothe your pain by applying a hot or cold compress on your head.
 A hot or cold compress can provide you with relief soon.